opendaylight/genius/docs/specs/itm-tunnel-auto-config.rst

                           Vlan-id, Portname
 ====================      =======================================================

-When a new transport zone is created, check for any TEPs if present in ``tepsNotHostedInTransportZone`` for that transport zone.
-If present, remove from ``tepsNotHostedInTransportZone`` and add them under the transport zone and include the TEP in the tunnel mesh.
+When a new transport zone is created, check for any TEPs if present in ``tepsInNotHostedTransportZone`` container in Oper DS for that transport zone.
+If present, remove from ``tepsInNotHostedTransportZone`` and then add them under the transport zone and include the TEP in the tunnel mesh.

-ITM will register listeners to the Node of network topology Operational DS to receive Data Tree Change Notification (DTCN) for add/update/delete notification in the OVSDB node so that such DTCN can be parsed and changes in the ``external_ids`` for TEP parameters can be determined to perform TEP add/update/delete operations.
+ITM will register listeners to the Node of network topology Operational DS to receive Data Tree Change Notification (DTCN) for add/update/delete notification in the OVSDB node so that such DTCN can be parsed and changes in the ``other_config`` and ``external_ids`` columns of openvswitch table for TEP parameters can be determined to perform TEP add/update/delete operations.

 **URL:** restconf/operational/network-topology:network-topology/topology/ovsdb:1